mbeaudor/New_website/content/authors/admin/_index.md

 - Global modeling of the biosphere-atmosphere interactions
 - Impact of anthropogenic activity on atmospheric composition & climate
 - Evolution of the agricultural practices
-- N & H cycle
+- N & H biogeochemical cycles

 # Education to show in About widget
 education: